elixirland/xlp-book-club-API/README.md

 - Seeding inserts 4,000 books that each have 10 pages
 - Some seeded books have an active page, but not all

-**Note**: You can use the *Elixirland random generator* package to generate random titles and text content.
+**Note**: You can use the *Elixirland random generator* package to generate random titles and page content.

 TODO: Add link to Elixirland random generator on https://hexdocs.pm.